hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

     </center>
 </div>

 6. Next, drag  `Profit` to the Marks card and add the Detail attribute.
+This will allow users to view the profits in conjunction with sales (becuase high sales does not always mean high profits).
-7. Then, drag `Regional Manager` to the Filter shelf.
+8. Then, drag `Regional Manager` to the Filter shelf.

 <br>
 <br>